apache/incubator-resilientdb-blog/_posts/2025-12-6-GraphQ-LLM.md

 ## Introduction

 GraphQ-LLM is an intelligent AI assistant that helps developers learn, understand, and optimize GraphQL queries for ResilientDB.
-Built with Retrieval-Augmented Generation (RAG) and integrated with the ResilientApp ecosystem, it provides real-time explanations, optimization suggestions, and performance insights for your GraphQL queries.
+Built with Retrieval-Augmented Generation (RAG) and integrated with the ResilientApp ecosystem, it provides real-time explanations, suggestions, and performance insights for your GraphQL queries.

 ![Homepage](/assets/images/graphq-llm/nexus.png)

 ## 🎯 What is GraphQ-LLM?

 GraphQ-LLM is a comprehensive AI tutor that transforms how developers interact with GraphQL APIs.
-Instead of searching through documentation or trial-and-error query writing, developers can ask questions with our LLM model or paste their queries to get:
+Instead of searching through documentation or trial-and-error query writing, developers can ask questions in natural language or paste their queries to get:

 - **Detailed Explanations**: Understand what each query does, how fields work, and what to expect in responses
-- **Optimization Suggestions**: Get actionable recommendations to improve query performance and efficiency
 - **Efficiency Metrics**: See estimated execution time, resource usage, and complexity scores
-- **Documentation Context**: Access relevant ResilientDB and GraphQL documentation when searching
+- **Documentation Context**: Access relevant ResilientDB and GraphQL documentation through semantic search

 ## 🏗️ How It Works